Covid 19 Delta outbreak: Government releases tranche of documents - NZ Herald

 The beginning

-Six days after the first known case of Delta in New Zealand, a Cabinet paper from Covid Response minister Chris Hipkins shows how much uncertainty existed in the Beehive.
+Six days after the first known case of Delta in New Zealand, a Cabinet paper from Covid-19 Response minister Chris Hipkins shows how much uncertainty existed in the Beehive.

 It showed health authorities knew of 13,000 contacts and more than 300 locations of interest - a fraction of the number they are currently dealing with.
-Among those were high-risk setting includng churches, health facilities and a University of Auckland ball attended by 500 people.
+Among those were high-risk settings including churches, health facilities and a University of Auckland ball attended by 500 people.

 Hipkins told Cabinet cases had been found in Wellington and known close contacts had travelled elsewhere in the country.
-About 6500 contacts' locations had beenb confirmed, of which 100 had South Island addresses.
+About 6500 contacts' locations had been confirmed, of which 100 had South Island addresses.

-Accentuating the risk was the dispersal of people across the country ahead of the Level 4 restrictions coming in, Cabinet was told.
+Accentuating the risk was the dispersal of people across the country ahead of the level 4 restrictions coming in, Cabinet was told.

 Hipkins' briefings to Parliament underscored the importance of "social licence" - the term denoting public approval for government measures.

-With lockdown just six days old, "most people are happy or okay" about Level 4 but there had been a "significant shift from neutrality and joy in July to negative emotions in August".
+With lockdown just six days old, "most people are happy or okay" about level 4 but there had been a "significant shift from neutrality and joy in July to negative emotions in August".

 "South Islanders are significantly more likely to feel disgust (23 per cent) than the total sample (7 per cent)."